amikunov/hamiltonian-least-squares/README.md

 - These ideas can be traced back to this classic unparalleled book: [[2]](#2).
 Also, see these amazing articles for more recent updates: [[3]](#3), [[4]](#4)

 2.2.
-Direct mapping to a Hamiltonian system allows one to study machine learning via modern mathematics.
+Direct connection with a Hamiltonian system allows one to study machine learning via advanced mathematics.
-- **In the sequel we will describe some of the intrinsic structures associated with these mappings**
+- **In the sequel we will describe some of the intrinsic structures associated with such mappings**

 ## 3. Outline Of Work
 - Linear Regression to Optimal Control *explicit/direct* mapping